Maaak/rekapi/docs/upgrading.md

 This approach will allow for more advanced renderers in the future, such as WebGL.

+## `Rekapi.Actor.prototype.modifyKeyframeProperty` and `getKeyframeProperty` now look for properties based on their timeline millisecond

+Previously, these methods used the zero-based track index to look for properties.

+## `Rekapi.Actor.prototype.getTrackLength` was dropped in favor of `getPropertiesInTrack`

+`getPropertiesInTrack` returns an `Array`, so you can just query the `length` property to get this value.

 ## `Rekapi.CanvasRenderer` instance is now called `renderer`

 This was previously called `canvas`.
 So: